 - Goat Cheese (chèvre) - Goat cheese is a creamy sharp cheese available at your local grocer or cheese shop.
 Opt for the creamy soft goat cheese that is easy to scoop into the figs.

 - Prosciutto - Prosciutto is a thinly sliced cured ham from Italy.
 It is salty in flavor and buttery in texture.
 When baked, prosciutto offers crispy texture and fatty flavor.

-- Rosemary - Rosemary is a versatile herb with autumnal flavor.
+- Fresh Rosemary - Rosemary is a versatile herb with autumnal flavor.
 Its naturally lemon-pine flavor offers a hint of pungent herby taste to the dish.

 - Flaky finishing salt - Every dish improves with flaky finishing salt.
 Finishing salt is flaky in texture and offers a mild salty flavor.
 Our favorite brand of flaky finishing salt is Maldon.